ncsa/COVID19-mesa/visualizations/dashboard-server/README.md

 flask --debug run
 ```

 Open the `GET load` tab under mesa collection in Postman.
 Execute a GET request to `/load?filename=...`  load the ensemble files one by one under `/data` into redis.
+Currently the dashboard does not support simulation view of ensemble if no. steps * no. runs > 50000.

+To delete all data in redis open `redis-cli` in terminal and enter `FLUSHALL`.